Cunnamulla Fella Roundup – 2026 – FAQ

 What about Barrel Racing?

-Your ticket is entry into the full Saturday event, including the after party.
+Your ticket is entry into the full Saturday event, including the DJ After Party.
+Gates open from 11.30am on the day.
+Onsite camping is $5 per vehicle extra.

 Can we camp?

-This is a swag-friendly event, spectators are welcome to roll out their swag in the carpark area overnight.
+This is a swag-friendly event, spectators are welcome to roll out their swag in the dedicated spectator camping area overnight for an additional cost of $5 per vehicle.
 Toilets and showers are available.
 Competitors have access to free camping onsite throughout the duration of the event.
-Unfortunately there isn’t space for spectator vans on site but there are some great caravan parks in town.
+Unfortunately there isn’t space for spectator vans on site but there are some great caravan parks and low-cost RV camping in town.

 What is on site?